 The quoted passages support the idea that a well-regulated militia was synonymous with one that was thoroughly trained and disciplined, and as a result, well-functioning.
 That description fits most closely with the “to put in good order” definition supplied by the Random House dictionary.
 The Oxford dictionary’s definition also appears to fit if one considers discipline in a military context to include or imply well-trained.

 Fascists want to regulate and tax your personal lives, your social activities and your labor and profits from our businesses.
-It is that simple and they use every illogical excuse and unethical trick in the book, from the Bible to the Constitution, as their weapons).
-Of course, misrepresenting or misinterpreting the intent of both historical philosophers as well as our founding fathers so they can steal, under the treat or at the point of a gun, your wealth, for their personal gain.
+It is that simple and they use every illogical excuse and unethical trick in the books, from the Bible to the Constitution, as their weapons).
+Of course, misrepresenting or misinterpreting the intent of both historical philosophers as well as our founding fathers so they can steal, under the threat or at the point of a gun, your wealth, for their personal gain.
 They may say that they do it for the best interest of the majority, but as you now know, that is a bunch malarkey.

 As another example, in recent news, The Federal Government has been arresting people for selling raw unpasteurized cow’s milk to people that “do not” want to drink pasteurized milk.
 In this example, the government is usurping the rights of both the seller’s and the buyer’s rights because they believe despite having any scientific evidence that allowing the sale of unpasteurized milk is bad for the overall society.
 Wouldn’t just prosecuting people who sell bad milk, accomplish this goal, in a better manner and more importantly, not take away the rights of our Citizens.
 But know, they are fascist and believe they know what is in our best interest, better than we do, which of course is a bunch of malarkey.
 Just about everything that that government currently regulates, can be better, less costly and more efficiently served, by directly prosecuting those who harm others or cause environmental damage.